Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned: Materials and Methods

 \textbf{\textit{Evaluation Metric}}

-We performed two sets of evaluations, (1) comparative performance of our two entity extraction modules and (2) our end-to-end system against the human expert-generated ground truth, and report on the accuracy, precision, recall, and F1 score.
+We report two sets of evaluations, (1) evaluation of the entity extraction module on the proxy ground truth obtained from n2c2 dataset and (2) evaluation of the end-to-end system on expert-generated ground truth.
+We report on the precision, recall, and F-score for both tasks.
 For the entity extraction evaluation, we performed a strict evaluation, i.e. exact matching of both span and type of entity.
 For the end-to-end evaluation, the system was judged to be correct when it returns the same minimum and maximum daily dosage value and unit of measurement as the human expert.
 For medications with multiple ingredients, the system must correctly return the daily dosage value for each individual ingredient.
 If the system returns a daily dosage value when the human expert has indicated that a daily dosage value could not be determined, it is counted against the system as a false positive.
 Similarly, if the system is unable to return a daily dosage when one is provided in the ground truth, it is counted as a false negative.
 In the case that the system returns a daily dosage value that differs from that in the ground truth, it is counted as both a false positive and false negative.